 Split, split when a small animal (…rat) swims there.

 SSssss from the wind.

 Klonk, klonk from feet on the marble.
-As until now, every now and then someone walks by, heading for the supermarket, or just walking the dog.
+As of now, every now and then someone walks by, heading for the supermarket, or just walking the dog.

 I’m very disappointed with my fellow European countries and their governments.
 I’m sorry if I offend somebody, but I have to tell you what I think.
 And I’m absolutely convinced that I’m right about this.

 If you have, let’s say, an infestation of bugs.
 Nobody, in his right mind, would reason as almost all the world’s leaders do in this case… Let’s wait and see.
 If they spread, we just put small quantities of insect poison and as time moves on we put a little more.
 Just so that the problem doesn’t escalate.